janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 frameworks is that they implement their authentication behaviour directly on the MVC layer.
-While this approach keeps things close to Rails, it also shoves additional responsibilities into already-heavy Rails components, and generally causes authentication logic to be spread out across multiple application layers.
+While this approach keeps things close to Rails, it also shoves additional responsibilities into already-heavy Rails components, and generally causes the authentication logic to be spread out across multiple application layers.

 With Rodauth, all authentication behaviour is encapsulated in a special `Rodauth::Auth` object, which is created inside a Roda middleware and has access to the request context.
 It handles everything from routing requests to Rodauth endpoints to performing authentication-related commands and queries.
-It's also configured as a Roda plugin and can be used in Roda's routing block to perform any actions before the request reaches the main app.
+We configure it as a Roda plugin and can we use it in Roda's routing block to perform any actions before the request reaches the main app.
 This design enables us to keep our authentication logic contained in a single file.

 ```rb
 class RodauthMiddleware < Roda